Top 22 Global Wellbeing Ideas to Develop the Business

 Nunchi is a Korean concept that involves reading the emotions and intentions of others in social situations.

-How businesses can apply it: Encouraging a keen sense of nunchi, businesses can expect to build better relationships and improve communication, which can in turn increase productivity.
+The way businesses can use it: Encouraging a keen sense of nunchi, businesses can expect to build better relationships and improve communication, which can in turn increase productivity.

 Aroha, New Zealand